harmon25/react_surface/README.md

 Creates a Surface + LiveView container for rendering and updating React components.

-- Includes a liveview js hooks which will perform an initial render of the component
+- Includes a liveview js hook which will perform an initial render of the component
   - New props provided in an update performs hydration, this keeps the components internal state intact when props are updated from the server
 - A React LiveView Context that is injected with each render/update providing access to liveview functions
 - An optional SSR macro that can assist with generating placeholder or static react markup at compile time
-  - This runs a different hook when mounting, it just performs a hydrate as the component has already been server side rendered
+  - This runs a hydrate when mounting, as it was rendered server side

 ## Client Setup